c88lopez/shadcn-dashboard-be/IMPROVEMENTS.md

 ### 3. Strengthen Security with Helmet

-**Observation:** The application is not currently using `helmet`, a middleware that sets various HTTP headers to improve security.
+**Observation:** The application was not currently using `helmet`, a middleware that sets various HTTP headers to improve security.

-**Suggestion:** Add the `helmet` middleware to the application.
+**Update:** Added the `helmet` middleware to the application.
 This is a simple but effective way to protect against common web vulnerabilities like cross-site scripting (XSS) and clickjacking.

 ### 4. Implement Rate Limiting